hellosign/hellosign-nodejs-sdk/README.md

 ````

+For initialization for Oauth app-specific calls, see the [Oauth section below](#oauth).

 ## Usage

 Each function in the SDK is called from your initialized hellosign object, followed by the module name, and then the method.